-There are many advantages to adopting a hot desking system, which is why a majority of companies are adopting this office culture.
+There are many advantages to adopting this system, which is why a majority of companies are adopting this office culture.
 Here are some of the pros:

 Office space is the second biggest cost for most businesses.
-Adopt a hot desking floor plan and save money on rent.
-If you’re launching a startup, reducing your costs out the gate will make it easier to get a business loan.
+Adopt a hot-desking floor plan and save money on rent.
+If you’re launching a startup, reducing your costs out of the gate will make it easier to get a business loan.

 This study revealed that 87% of employees think flexible work environments are beneficial to productivity.
 Try adding employee benefits such as work-from-home days and telecommuting options and watch employee satisfaction skyrocket!